 Mark Brooke Chief Executive Officer

-Mark Brooke has over 25 executive experience leading a diverse range of organisations in the Not For Profit and For Purpose sectors including inaugural CEO of HeartKids Limited, CEO of Asthma Australia, CEO of Playgroup Queensland and leadership roles at Police Citizens Youth Clubs in both Queensland and New South Wales.
+Mark Brooke has over 25 years of executive experience leading a diverse range of organisations in the not-for-profit and for purpose sectors, including inaugural CEO of HeartKids Limited, CEO of Asthma Australia, CEO of Playgroup Queensland and leadership roles at Police Citizens Youth Clubs in both Queensland and New South Wales.
 He is focused on leading client-centric and sustainable charities that are closely connected to the communities they serve.
 Mark believes that the best way for organisations to achieve impact for their clients is to apply sound commercial principles, to ensure a reliable revenue stream and good governance.
 His success is built on the collaborative development of a high level strategy for an organisation, which has enabled me to effectively address structural and historical inefficiencies.
 Mark has qualifications in business and strives to lead by empowering excellence in his staff and by harnessing the community’s energy and support behind a united vision.

 Chris Emery General Manager, Operations